top of page

 Bottom line: It’s comedogenic.

-Alternative: If you want a natural oil to use pick jojoba (used in our dermaplaning), hemp in our Biovegane skin food serum, or pomegranate (in our lash pads).
+Alternative: If you want a natural oil to use on your face, pick jojoba (used in our dermaplaning), hemp oil (we carry Biovegane), or pomegranate oil (in our lash pads).
 And always choose the most natural or organic when you can.

 2. St. Ives Apricot Scrub.